AdobeDocs/campaign.en/help/technotes/upgrades/ims-migration-updated.md

 ## Are you impacted?{#ims-impacts}

-All Campaign customers that are making API calls from a system external to Campaign into either their Campaign Marketing Instance or the Real Time Message Center instance will need to migrate the technical operator(s) to technical account(s) through the Adobe Developer Console as detailed below.
+If you are making API calls from a system external to Campaign into either their Campaign Marketing instance or the Real Time Message Center instance, you must migrate the technical operator(s) to technical account(s) through the Adobe Developer Console as detailed below.

 This change is applicable starting Campaign v8.5.

 ## Migration process {#ims-migration-procedure}

-Following the below steps you will be able to create technical account(s) within the Adobe Developer Console and then use those newly created accounts to be able to change the authentication methods for all of your external systems making API calls in Adobe Campaign.
+Follow the below steps to create technical account(s) within the Adobe Developer Console, and then use those newly created accounts to be able to change the authentication methods for all of your external systems making API calls in Adobe Campaign.

 An overview of the steps are:

-* Creation of a project within the Adobe Developer Console
+* Creating a project within the Adobe Developer Console
 * Assigning the appropriate API's to the newly created project
 * Granting the needed Campaign Product Profiles to the project
-* Updating your customer side API's to use the newly created technical account credentials
+* Updating your APIs to use the newly created technical account credentials
-* Remove the legacy technical operators from the Campaign instance
+* Remove the legacy technical operators from your Campaign instance

 ### Prerequisites for the migration{#ims-migration-prerequisites}

-To be able to create the technical accounts that will be used to replace the technical operators the prerequisite that the proper Campaign Product Profiles exist within the Admin Console for all Campaign instances need to be validated.
+To be able to create the technical accounts which replace the technical operators, the prerequisite that the proper Campaign Product Profiles exist within the Admin Console for all Campaign instances need to be validated.
 You can learn more about Product Profiles within the Adobe Console in [Adobe Developer Console documentation](https://developer.adobe.com/developer-console/docs/guides/projects/){target="_blank"}.

-For API calls into the Message Center instance(s) a product profile should have been created during the upgrade to Campaign v8.5 or during provisioning of the instance.
-This product profile will be named:
+For API calls into the Message Center instance(s), a product profile should have been created during the upgrade to Campaign v8.5 or during provisioning of the instance.
+This product profile is named:

 `campaign - <your campaign instance> - messagecenter`

 If you have already been using IMS based authentication for user access to Campaign then the product profiles needed for the API calls should already exist within the Admin Console.
-If you use a custom operator group within Campaign for the API calls to the Marketing Instance you will want to create that product profile within the Admin Console.
+If you use a custom operator group within Campaign for the API calls to the Marketing instance, you must create that product profile within the Admin Console.

 For other cases, you must reach out to your Adobe Transition Manager so that Adobe technical teams can migrate your existing Operator groups and Named rights to the Product Profiles within the Admin Console.